 We all know what "literacy" means, right?
 Well, maybe not.
 There has been some re-defining of the term in recent times, as the world and society changes and more is expected in the community, in the workplace, and elsewhere.

-Literacy Advance defines literacy as:
+Literacy Advance defines literacy as follows:

-The ability to read, write, speak and listen, and use numeracy and technology, at a level that enables people to express and understand ideas and opinions, to make decisions and solve problems, to achieve their goals, and to participate fully in their community and in wider society.
+Literacy is the ability to read, write, speak and listen, and use numeracy and technology, at a level that enables people to express and understand ideas and opinions, to make decisions and solve problems, to achieve their goals, and to participate fully in their community and in wider society.
 Achieving literacy is a lifelong learning process.

 The OECD (Organisation for Economic Co-operation & Development) simplifies this idea well:

 Literacy is more than just reading, writing, and numeracy.
 It's not about being literate or illiterate anymore, but having adequate skills for today's demands.